Domiii/dbux/dbux-code/README.md

 ### Trace Details: Debug

-Shows some of the raw data related to the selected trace.
+Shows raw data related to the selected trace.

-This is generally useless, except for people who want to contribute to Dbux or -for other reasons- analyze raw Dbux data.
+This is generally only useful for people who want to contribute to Dbux or are otherwise interested in analyzing raw JS runtime data.

 ## Call Graph

 Bird's Eye overview over all executed files and functions.

+TODO

+### Call Graph: Visualization

+TODO: Run + Context nodes

+### Call Graph: pause (pause/resume live updates)

+TODO

+### Call Graph: clear (show/hide already recorded traces)

+TODO

+### Call Graph: sync (toggle sync mode)

+TODO

+### Call Graph: loc (show/hide locations)

+TODO

+### Call Graph: call (show/hide caller trace)

+TODO

+### Call Graph: Search

+TODO

+## Finding Errors

+If a thrown error has been recorded, the "Error" button will show up at the top right in VSCode (to the right of the editor tabs).

+TODO

 ## Practice

 * currently hidden behind a command
-* uses `dbux-projects` to allow practicing dbux and, more generally, debugging on real-world projects and their bugs.
+* allow practicing dbux and, more generally, debugging on real-world projects and their bugs.

 # Commands

+TODO: clean this up and update all missing commands
+TODO: explain keyboard shortcuts

 How to execute VSCode commands:
 1. Press `CTRL/Command + Shift + P`